Last Updated on

 Using Donor Eggs At 45

 The number of women wishing to become parents after the age of 45 is increasing.
 Nowadays, women prioritize their education and career goals over building a family.
-In order to achieve their family building goals later on in life, women may need donor eggs to help them conceive after age 45.
-The pregnancy rate of egg donation in Cyprus is incredibly high and exceeds 70% per transfer.
+To achieve their family building goals later on in life, women may need donor eggs to help them conceive after age 45.
+The pregnancy rate of egg donation in Cyprus is incredibly high and exceeds 70% per cycle.

 Using Donor Eggs And Sperm

 IVF using donor eggs and donor sperm (also known as embryo donation) is a medical procedure that involves fertilization of donor eggs with donor sperm in our state-of-the-art IVF lab in Cyprus.
 Both donors remain anonymous.
 The fertilized eggs (embryos) are transferred to the previously prepared uterus of the recipient with the intent to establish a pregnancy.

 Embryo donation is recommended for women who are not able to produce good-quality eggs or women who can’t conceive due to an unknown cause, and donor sperm is used to help single mothers become parents, or because your partner has sperm issues that affect his fertility.
 Other reasons to consider using donor eggs and sperm is recurrent miscarriage related to embryonic factors and genetic disorders affecting one or both partners.

 The process of embryo donation requires that the recipient completes an extensive medical screening process.
 Then, the female partner starts preparing her uterus with estrogen and progesterone for the embryo transfer.
 Once the lining of the uterus reaches an optimal thickness, the donor embryos are transferred in hopes that a pregnancy will be achieved.